Code-Institute-Submissions/rdylanward-thegym.com_AprResub/README.md

 -   On Firefox, the Modals do not display properly.
 -   On Safari Browsers, the 'Sign Up!' button in the Footer section displays as an oval button with a silver background.
+-   In landscape view on older and smaller mobile phones, the Home page header does not display properly.

+### Future Development

+-   Located in the Details section of the Home page, the third detail talks of a Blog page to keep up with the community.
+As part of future development, a Blog page, styled like a newspaper, is to be be developed and linked to a database so that recent and archived articles can be accessed regarding The Gym, fitness and the latest news and events.
+-   The colour scheme for the site will be updated to vibrant and dynamic colours better suiting a gym.
+-   Fix the modals for Firefox browsers.
+-   Fix the landscape view on older and smaller mobile phones.

 ## Deployment